Royal Mile: High Street

 The central focus of the Royal Mile is a major intersection with the Bridges.
 North Bridge runs north over Waverley station to the New Town's Princes Street.
-South Bridge (which appears at street level to be simply a road with shops on either side—only one arch is visible from below) spans the Cowgate to the south, a street in a hollow below, and continues as Nicolson Street past the Old College building of the University of Edinburgh.
+South Bridge spans the Cowgate to the south.

 At John Knox's House the High Street narrows to a section of the street formerly known as the Netherbow, which, at its crossroads with Jeffrey Street (north) and St Mary's Street (south), marked the former city boundary.
 At this point stood the Netherbow Port, a fortified gateway between Edinburgh and the Canongate (until 1856 a separate burgh), which was removed in 1764 to improve traffic flow.
 The Scottish Storytelling Centre is a modern extension to John Knox House, owned by the Church of Scotland.
 It opened in 2006, replacing the former Netherbow Arts Centre, which itself replaced the Moray-Knox Church in the 1960s.
 Following the English victory over the Scots at the Battle of Flodden in 1513, a city wall was built around Edinburgh known as the Flodden Wall, some parts of which survive.
 The Netherbow Port was a gateway in this wall and brass studs in the road mark its former position.
 On the corner of St Mary's Street is the World's End Pub which takes its name from the adjacent World's End Close, whimsically so named because this was in former times the last close in Edinburgh before entering the Canongate.

-Entertainment for the wedding of Mary, Queen of Scots, in 1558
+Royal entertainments

+Edinburgh goldsmiths organised a "Pageant of the Passion" for James IV and Margaret Tudor in 1507.

-There was a triumph or show at the Salt Tron and other locations on the Royal Mile to celebrate the marriage of Mary, Queen of Scots and Francis II of France, on 3 July April 1558.
+There was a triumph or show at the Salt Tron and other locations on the Royal Mile to celebrate the marriage of Mary, Queen of Scots, and the Dauphin of France (the future Francis II) on 3 July 1558.
 The wedding itself took place in Paris on 24 April 1558.
 The Edinburgh entertainment was written and produced by William Lauder and William Adamson.
 Walter Binning painted the "play cart" for actors portraying the signs of the seven planets and Cupid.
 Artificial "summer trees" decorated with fruit made from tennis balls covered with gold foil or leaf were placed on four stages.
 The seven planets had been portrayed in a show in Paris after the wedding.

 Other 16th-century royal entertainments at the Tron and on the Royal Mile include the Entry of Mary, Queen of Scots (1561), the Entry of James VI (1579), and the Entry of Anne of Denmark (1590).
+In July 1598, scholars from Edinburgh High School put on a satirical play at the Tolbooth.
+Costumes were made for the characters of a Pope, two Cardinals, and several friars.
+After the performance the costumes were donated to the poor.

-Murders of Note
+Murders of note

 Several infamous murders have taken place on the central section of the Royal Mile: